Pastor Zip's US Lutheran Web Links

 Alliance of Renewal Churches

-An alliance of "autonomous churches" in the US, Canada, and Iceland, of Lutheran heritage with roots in the charismatic Lutheran Renewal.
-Some congregations are independent, others remain associated with the ELCA, the Lutheran Congregations in Mission for Christ, or other church bodies.
+A network of autonomous churches and pastors in the US, Canada, and Iceland, of Lutheran heritage with roots in the charismatic Lutheran Renewal.
+Some ARC congregations are independent, while others are associated with the ELCA, the Lutheran Congregations in Mission for Christ, or other church bodies.
 Wikipedia entry

 The American Association of Lutheran Churches

-The AALC was formed mainly by congregations of the American Lutheran Church (many with a Free Lutheran heritage) that rejected the 1988 merger that created the ELCA.
+TAALC was formed mainly by congregations of the American Lutheran Church (many with a Free Lutheran heritage) that rejected the 1988 merger that created the ELCA.
 Early on this body was influenced by the charismatic renewal, but it has since rejected the excesses of that movement.
-In 2006 the AALC entered into Altar and Pulpit Fellowship with the Lutheran Church—Missouri Synod and joined the International Lutheran Council in 2007.
+In 2006 TAALC entered into Altar and Pulpit Fellowship with the Lutheran Church—Missouri Synod and joined the International Lutheran Council in 2007.
 Wikipedia entry

 Apostolic Lutheran Church of America